-The paper is organized as follows.
+The rest of the paper is organized as follows.
 The next section reviews the related work.
 Section 3 describes the methods used for analyzing future communities in citation networks.
-Section 4 presents the experiments and results on citation networks.
-Finally, Section 5 discusses the results and model limitations.
+Section 4 presents the experiments on citation networks, and Section 5 provides a further discussion of the results.
+Finally, Section 6 provides some concluding remarks.

-2. RELATED WORK
+2. Related work

-2.1 Topic Detection and Prediction
+2.1.
+Topic Detection and Prediction

-Topic Detection and Prediction has been studied in many research fields.
-Topic Detection and Tracking (TDT) [6] is a multi-site research project aiming to predict novel topics.
-Their goal is to find a new topic in news systems by effectively identifying the first article or report mentioning the new topic.
-There have been many studies using NLP topic detection approaches.
-The Adaptive Auto Regression (AR) model based on the Recursive Weighted Least Square (RWLS) method is presented to capture the Internet users' psychosocial attention behavior on how 'hot' topics such as 'Olympic Games' grow on the Internet [25].
-Topicconditioned First Story Detection (FSD) method in conjunction
+Topic Detection and Prediction has been studied in many research fields, to identify newly emerging topics and to capture the possible topics of given documents respectively.
+Topic Detection and Tracking (TDT) [15] is a multi-site research project aiming to predict novel topics.
+Its goal is to find a new topic in news systems by effectively identifying the first article or report mentioning the new topic [3].
+There have been many studies using Natural Language Processing (NLP) topic detection approaches.
+The Adaptive Auto Regression (AR) model based on the Recursive Weighted Least Square (RWLS) method is presented to capture the Internet users' psychosocial attention behavior on how 'hot' topics such as 'Olympic Games' grow on the Internet [42].
+The topic-conditioned First Story Detection (FSD) method in conjunction with a supervised learning algorithm [44,45] and Document Clustering [46] are used to identify the earliest report on a certain event in news articles.
+Other methods are also used in topic predictions.
+Survey analysis has been used to predict the result of a presidential election [26].